Lakewood and Firestone Boulevards

 Meanwhile, a shopping facility, originally known as LANSDALE CENTER, was being developed by William M. Lansdale and E. Morris Smith.
 Open-air in format and consisting of a main retail level and basement, the complex had been renamed STONEWOOD CENTER by the time of its official dedication, which was held October 9, 1958.

 The complex spanned approximately 355,200 leasable square feet and housed over thirty-five stores and services.
 These included W.T.
 Grant, a 2-level (13,500 square foot) F.W.
 Woolworth and 2-level (60,000 square foot) J.C.
 Penney.
-Charter stores included Vincent's Rexall Drug, Helen Grace Candies, Western Auto, Oval Room Fashions, Toyville, Orange Julius, Woody's Men's Store, Stonewood Music Center, the Magic Mirror Beauty Salon and Zella Brumley's Sports Togs.
+Inline stores included Vincent's Rexall Drug, Helen Grace Candies, Western Auto, Oval Room Fashions, Toyville, Orange Julius, Woody's Men's Store, Stonewood Music Center, the Magic Mirror Beauty Salon and Zella Brumley's Sports Togs.

 In its early years, STONEWOOD CENTER did not have conventional anchor stores.
-Its first, a 3-level (143,400 square foot), Los Angeles-based The Broadway, was dedicated October 18, 1965.
-This was followed by a 2-level (192,600 square foot) J.C.
+Its first, a 3-level (143,400 square foot), Los Angeles-based The Broadway, was dedicated on October 18, 1965.
+This store was followed by a 2-level (192,600 square foot) J.C.
 Penney, which began business on July 30, 1969.
-It replaced the 60,000 square foot store which had opened along with the mall in 1958.
+It replaced the smaller store that had opened along with the mall in 1958.

 A 2-level (80,600 square foot) Mervyn's, and 22,800 square feet of new store space, were added to the north side of the complex and were completed in late 1981.
 The expanded shopping center now encompassed approximately 858,100 leasable square feet.